 - Are currently receiving either Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.

-- Are applying within 14 days from the end of their isolation period.
+- Are applying within 42 days of the start of their isolation period.

 Who is not eligible?